thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

     the event loop.

-    There's more to investigate here about how futures bridge the event loop's low-level callbacks with our high-level, async/await coroutines, but I won't discuss it in this guide.
+    There's more to investigate here about how futures bridge the event loop's low-level callbacks with high-level async/await coroutines, but I won't discuss it in this guide.
 Just know that there's a separate function for scheduling coroutines from other threads, :py:func:`~asyncio.run_coroutine_threadsafe()`, which has the handy feature of returning a :py:class:`concurrent.futures.Future`